Megan Fox Is Putting All The Bad Vibes Of Her Career Behind Her

 Advertisement

-Has realizing all of this changed what kind of roles you gravitate towards?
+Has realising all of this changed what kind of roles you gravitate towards?

 “I don’t have to change how I look for roles.
 My vibration changed, so the roles that are coming to me are different.
 I sent out into the universe that I transcended to a new stage, so now all the scripts that are coming in for me are more elevated.
 They are different; they carry more gravity.
 I’m excited about that.
 I feel really comfortable with the space I’m in right now.”